 In 2010, the Alan Guttmacher Institute issued a news release about a study that further debunks the myth that women have psychological problems following an abortion.
 Essentially, the Guttmacher Institute concluded that there was no scientific evidence that abortion causes psychological problems.

-What we do know about abortion is that women have a wide variety of feelings after an abortion.
+We know that women have a wide variety of feelings after an abortion.
 Women may feel relief or sadness, depending upon their life circumstances and possibly the reason they chose an abortion.
 The range of feelings that women experience following abortion does not mean that they made the wrong decision.

 Anti-abortion extremists have tried to scare women about abortion by declaring that abortion is unsafe.
 One in three American women will have an abortion by the age of 45.
 Abortion is one of the most common and safest medical procedures provided in the United States today.
 Approximately 1.3 million women have an abortion per year, and 90% are in the first trimester of pregnancy.
 Less than 1% of abortions result in serious complications.
 Abortion is about 10 times safer than childbirth.